shahabas123/Real-Time-Human-Emotion-Detection/README.md

 4.Technologies Used

-5.Screenshots

-6.Contributing

-7.Contact

-Installation
+5.Contributing

+6.Contact

+1.Installation

-1.Clone this repository:
+A.Clone this repository:

 git clone https://github.com/shahabas123/Real-Time-Human-Emotion-Detection.git

-2.Navigate to the project directory:
+B.Navigate to the project directory:

 cd Real-Time-Human-Emotion-Detection

-3.Install the required packages:
+C.Install the required packages:

 pip install -r requirements.txt

-4.Ensure you have the required Haarcascade XML file in the correct path.
+D.Ensure you have the required Haarcascade XML file in the correct path.

-Usage
+2.Usage

-Run the Streamlit application:

-streamlit run app.py
+Run the Streamlit application:  streamlit run app.py

 Go to the Live Detection section to start webcam-based real-time emotion detection.

 Use the Stop Webcam button to terminate the detection.

-Features
+3.Features

 Real-time emotion detection from webcam feed.